 Austrian Horst Leitner raced the 500 GPs and ISDTs before committing himself to earning a degree in engineering.
 That degree allowed him to develop revolutionary ways to reduce chain torque on motocross bikes.
 Horst created one-off suspension designs for his own race bikes in hopes of discovering a breakthrough in chain torque know-how.
 Horst’s ambitions led him to emigrate to the United States so he could be at the epicenter of the motorcycle industry.

 Once in America, Horst decided that the best way to develop his suspension theories was to build his own motorcycle brand.
-Horst’s ATK Motorcycles brand was an instant success, and it gave him the freedom to spend more time tinkering with his pet engineering projects; however, the problem for every radical thinker is that the market is resistant to anything different—and Horst’s ideas were radically different.
+Horst’s ATK Motorcycles brand was an instant success, and it gave him the freedom to spend more time tinkering with his pet engineering projects; however, the problem for every radical thinker is that the market is resistant to anything different—and all of Horst’s ideas were radically different.

 Horst believed in racing as the ultimate test of his designs.
 He used Gary Jones, Ed Arnet, Jody Weisel and Joe Waddington as test riders.
 If the regular test riders expressed concern about the safety of the untested design, Horst would make his son Harry race it first.

 Horst’s prototype parallelogram-link fork merged the ideas of Earles, Greeves and Ribi into one fork design.
 Horst built many prototypes, often tested by four-time 250 National Champion Gary Jones, but never varied from the geometry that produced Horst’s perfect theoretical wheel arc.

 Horst didn’t let his parallelogram-link motocross experience go to waste.
 He used it to build his AMP Research BLT mountain bike fork.
 The mountain bike industry relied on motocross designers during the early years of full suspension mountain bikes.
 The horizontal tube is the oil-filled damper.
 The coil spring is tucked up inside the fork strut.